What You’ll Learn

 Prepare clean water set in the perfect conditions for your fish tank and refill it making sure the water is at the correct temperature and ph.

-Step 6 — Put the Fish Back
+Step #6 — Put the Fish Back

 Add your fish back to the tank in the same way you moved them.

-The algae start as patches on gravel then spread to other parts of your tank.
+The algae start as brown patches on gravel then spread to other parts of your tank.
 Luckily removing brown algae ( learn more in this article) from your gravel is fairly easy.

 Alternatively, stock algae eaters like suckermouth catfish and they’ll gladly sort your problem.